esraakocak/esraakocak/README.md

 # Hi , I'm Esra 👋 😄
 ### I'm a Computer Engineer 💻.
-I am developing myself in PHP, Java, Web technologies.
+I am developing myself in Java, Web technologies.
 You can review my work in these areas and provide feedback.

 ## Connect with me: